CICM/HoaLibrary-Max/README.md

 * * *

 ### Compatibilty :

-The latest release is compatible with Max 6.1.9 and higher (32 & 64 bit) on Mac Os and Windows plateforms.
+The latest release is compatible with Max 6.1.9 and higher on Mac Os and Windows plateforms both 32/64bit. </br>
-	=> (<a title="Downloads" href="http://www.mshparisnord.fr/hoalibrary/en/downloads/">Downloads</a>).
+=> <a title="Download Hoa for Max" href="http://www.mshparisnord.fr/hoalibrary/en/downloads/max/">Downloads</a>.

 ### Authors :
-Julien Colafrancesco

 Pierre Guillot
 Eliott Paris
+Julien Colafrancesco

 ### Dependencies :
 <a title="HoaLibrary" href="https://github.com/CICM/HoaLibrary-Light">HoaLibrary</a> & <a title="MaxSDK" href="https://github.com/Cycling74/max-sdk">Max-sdk</a>

 ### Licence :
-The HoaLibrary is under the terms of the <a title="GNU" href="http://www.gnu.org/copyleft/gpl.html">GNU Public License</a>.
+The HoaLibrary is under the terms of the <a title="GNU" href="http://www.gnu.org/copyleft/gpl.html">GNU Public License</a>. </br>
 If you want to avoid the restrictions of the GPL and use HoaLibrary for a closed-source product, please <a title="contact the CICM" href="http://cicm.mshparisnord.org/">contact us</a>.

 ### Other implementations :
 * [HoaLibrary-Pd](https://github.com/CICM/HoaLibrary-PD "HoaLibrary-Pd") : HoaLibrary for Pure Data.